neelsmith/greek101/docs/syllabus/goals/index.md

 nav_order: 2
 ---

-## Goals and objectives
+# Goals

 Greek 101 is the first semester of an ambitious new two-semester sequence to introduce you to the study of ancient Greek.
-Our curriculum is inspired by the Latin 101-102 sequence developed by several members of our department at Holy Cross, led by [Professor Machado](https://dominicmachado.github.io).
+Our curriculum is inspired by the Latin 101-102 sequence developed by several members of our department at Holy Cross, led by [Professor Machado](https://dominicmachado.github.io), and shares a directly parallel set of overarching goals.
+By the end of this course, you will:

-- Explain how language structures the world we live in
+- identify ways that  language structures our understanding of the world we live in
-- Articulate how the Greek language has shaped and continues to shape structures of power in the modern world
+- articulate how the Greek language has shaped and continues to shape structures of power in the modern world
-- Read and pronounce Greek with confidence and accuracy
+- read and pronounce Greek with confidence and accuracy
-- Analyze syntax and sentence structure in Latin and English
+- analyze syntax and sentence structure in Greek and English
-- Translate complex ideas and sentences into Latin and English
+- express complex ideas in written composition both in Greek and in English
-- Read real, unedited Latin texts with minimal glossing
+- read authentic, unaltered Greek texts with minimal glossing